cmyers/PointersLab/README.md

 # PointersLab
-A windows console app playground for the purpose of learning c++
+A windows console app playground for the purpose of learning C++